-The net proceeds from this offering after deducting estimated underwriting discounts and commissions and offering expenses payable by us will be approximately \$4.0 million (or \$4.7 million if the underwriters exercise in full their option to purchase additional shares of common stock from us), assuming an offering price per share of \$2.73, the last reported sale price of our common stock on The NASDAQ Capital Market on February 2, 2016.
+The net proceeds from this offering after deducting estimated underwriting discounts and commissions and offering expenses payable by us will be approximately \$4.1 million (or \$4.8 million if the underwriters exercise in full their option to purchase additional shares of common stock from us), at an offering price per share of \$2.50.
 We intend to use the net proceeds from this offering for working capital and general corporate purposes.
 See "Use of Proceeds" for a more detailed description of the intended use of proceeds from this offering.